 What is a Termination Letter?

 A termination email is a message from an employer to an employee saying their job is ending.
-It explains why the decision was made when it takes effect, and any important details like final pay or returning company stuff.
+It explains why the decision was taken when it takes effect, and any important details like final pay or returning company stuff.
 These emails are sent to make sure everyone understands what’s happening and to keep a record of the decision.

-Significance of an Employee Termination Letter
+Why do Businesses Need an Employee Termination Letter

 10 Employee Termination Letter Samples